Steve Jackson's Sorcery!

 Sorcery!, originally titled Steve Jackson's Sorcery!, is a single-player four-part adventure gamebook series written by Steve Jackson and illustrated by John Blanche.
 Originally published by Penguin Books between 1983 and 1985, the titles are part of the Fighting Fantasy canon, but were not allocated numbers within the original 59-book series.
-Sorcery! was re-published by Wizard Books in 2003 and recreated as the Sorcery! video game series by Inkle.
+Sorcery! was re-published by Wizard Books in 2003, and later adapted into a video game series by Inkle from 2013 to 2016.

 Publication history

 The Sorcery! series was published by Penguin Books (and later by their Puffin Books imprint) as four individual titles, beginning in 1983 with The Shamutanti Hills, followed by Kharé: Cityport of Traps and The Seven Serpents in 1984, and The Crown of Kings in 1985.

 Each title could be played as an individual adventure or as part of the overall story arc.
 The series was supported by the Sorcery!
 Spellbook, published in 1983, which was eventually incorporated as an appendix into the four titles in later printings.
 A boxed set titled Sorcery! was released, containing both The Shamutanti Hills and the spellbook.
 The series was reissued by Wizard Books in 2003.